Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-ssl-protocol.md

     copied authorization token.
 12. Re-deploy the Klaw Cluster API with the updated configuration.
-This will apply the changes and enable Klaw to connect to Aiven for Apache Kafka® cluster using SSL protocol.
+This will apply the changes and enable Klaw to connect to Aiven for Apache Kafka cluster using SSL protocol.